code16/sharp/docs/building-entity-form.md

 ### `delete($id)`

 Finally (!), here you must write the code performed on a deletion of the instance.
-It can be anything, here an Eloquent example:
+It can be anything, here's an Eloquent example:

     function delete($id)
     {